 - R. source data means those data, recorded during measurement or calibration or used to derive empirical relationships, which identify nuclear material and provide batch data.
 Source data may include, for example, weight of compounds, conversion factors to determine weight of element, specific gravity, element concentration, isotopic ratios, relationship between volume and manometer readings and relationship between plutonium produced and power generated. - S. strategic point means a location selected during examination of design information where, under normal conditions and when combined with the information from all strategic points taken together, the information necessary and sufficient for the implementation of safeguards measures is obtained and verified; a strategic point may include any location where key measurements related to material balance accountancy are made and where containment and surveillance measures are executed.

-DONE in Vienna, on the 18th day of September 2009, in duplicate, in the English language.
+DONE in duplicate, in the English language.

-For the REPUBLIC OF KENYA:
+For the REPUBLIC OF LIBERIA: For the INTERNATIONAL ATOMIC

-For the INTERNATIONAL ATOMIC ENERGY AGENCY:
+ENERGY AGENCY: